Hiro-824/sentence-builder-v3/README.md

 ## Core Philosophy

 Traditional language learning often relies on students memorizing explicit grammatical rules, which can be abstract and difficult to internalize.
-Sentence Builder is founded on a different pedagogical principle: **intuitive acquisition through experimentation**.
+Syntablo is founded on a different pedagogical principle: **intuitive acquisition through experimentation**.

 By providing a sandboxed environment where learners can freely combine linguistic units, the application encourages discovery.
 The immediate feedback loop—a sentence either "fits" together correctly or it doesn't—allows users to build a subconscious, functional understanding of grammar, much like a native speaker does.
 The goal is to make the process of learning syntax and morphology feel less like a chore and more like solving a puzzle.